What This Article Covers

 Neither Shaun nor Brightwork have ever received any money from Oracle.
 Brightwork is beginning to look into providing an outlet and coverage for smaller software vendors.
 However, no one has ever paid Shaun Snapp or Brightwork to produce media output of any kind on SAP or any other vendor.

 Furthermore, our record of accuracy is unparalleled among those that provide information on SAP.
 This record of providing accurate (we prefer the term accurate versus inaccurate rather than positive or negative, as positive or negative information can be accurate or inaccurate).

 Our Accuracy in Predicting SAP

 We have a 10-year history of providing information about SAP with no funding from any software vendor.
 This has lead to the most accurate history of SAP prediction anywhere. (accuracy is improved when one is not paid by SAP to write articles).
 Not Gartner, not Forrester, not IDC, not Deloitte, and certainly not IT media entities can compare to Brightwork’s accuracy.
-In fact, we commonly critique the work of media entities ranging from Fortune to IDC as to their SAP coverage accuracy.
+In fact, we commonly critique and outright lampoon the “analytical work” of media entities ranging from Fortune to IDC as to their SAP coverage accuracy.

 And this gets to the principle of Brightwork.

 Brightwork is based upon the principle of providing accurate information on SAP, no matter what the outcome and whether that information is “positive” or “negative.”

 In our view, the information normally available from both SAP and SAP surrogates (those that make money from SAP, Deloitte, Accenture, Gartner, Forrester) is of very low quality.

 This explains why there is so much waste in the SAP market.